Sign Up Here To Access A free Course on Clarity For Your Vision, Job Hunting or Launching Your Dream Business!

-I talked about it as a breakthrough, but at the time of the realization, it felt like more like a nervous breakdown
+I talked about it as a breakthrough, but at the time of the realization, it felt more like a nervous breakdown.

 Realizing I was in the wrong profession wasn’t an easy or convenient pill to swallow so soon after completing an expensive Master’s degree, but veering off my well-planned career path didn’t seem like an option, so once again, I stuck it out.

 It got to the point where every day in my job felt like a waste of time.
 I was burnt-out and scared that I would never find my purpose in the workforce.
 I worried that I would spend my entire life counting down to Fridays, never finding a career that energized and excited me.
 I was overwhelmed and upset by the idea of letting life happen to me, just taking jobs just because I “should take what I can get,” or because I didn’t really know what I wanted.